David-Portfolio/Alphabet_Soup/README.md

-The purpose of this project is to use machine learning to support future funding decisions from Alphabet Soup.
-With the provided dataset of over 34,000 organizations that have previously received funding, we have our inputs to create a deep learning model.
-As the goal is to identify and accurately predict successful investments, the "IS_SUCCESSFUL" column was used to split the features and target arrays.
-After pre-processing the data, the model returns the history.
-This was achieved through the following layers:
+The purpose of this project is to use machine learning techniques to support future funding decisions from Alphabet Soup.
+The provided csv file aggregating over 34,000 organizations that have previously received funding is the data source for our deep learning model.
+After pre-processing the data, optimizing and running the model, we have achieved target performance of 75% accuracy.
+Additional layer details and graph for reference:

-* (1) hidden layer: 300 hidden nodes
-* (2) hidden layer: 200 hidden nodes
+* Layer 1: 20 neurons
+* Layer 2: 15 neurons
+* Layer 3: 10 neurons
+* Layer 4: 5 neurons
-* Output layer: 1 node
+* Layer 5: 1 neurons

-~For this model iteration, 100% accuracy is returned at epoch 27/50 and <1% loss is returned at epoch 2/50.
-See model graphs for trends.

-*Note: for column "IS_SUCCESSFUL", it is assumed that "0" = "N" and "1" = "Y".
+*Note: it is assumed that for column "IS_SUCCESSFUL" that "0" = "N" and "1" = "Y", and for column "STATUS" that "0" = "Not Active" and "1" = "Active".